Kanye West's muse Abloh takes over Louis Vuitton menswear

 He began his fashion career alongside his friend Kanye West as a 500 euro-a-month intern at Italian label Fendi, setting up his own label in 2012.
 The following year West made him his creative partner.

+Known mostly for its bold diagonal stripes, Off-White has moved from loudly branded hoodies and T-shirts into a far more sophisticated silhouette.

+Clever collaborations with big brands have also brought it into the spotlight.
+Abloh's latest with furniture maker Ikea is rumoured to include bags and mats with the legend, "Keep Off!"

-"I feel elated," the designer told the New York Times, saying he would move his family to the French capital.
+"I feel elated," the designer told the New York Times of his new role with Louis Vuitton, saying he would move his family to the French capital.

 "This opportunity to think through what the next chapter of design and luxury will mean at a brand that represents the pinnacle of luxury was always a goal in my wildest dreams."